readthedocs/readthedocs.org/docs/dev/install.rst

 #.
 Login as ``admin`` /  ``admin`` and verify that the project list appears.

 #.
-Go to the "Read the Docs" project, under section "Build a version", click on the "Build version" button selecting "latest",
+Go to the "Read the Docs" project, under section :guilabel:`Build a version`, click on the :guilabel:`Build version` button selecting "latest",
    and wait until it finishes (this can take several minutes).

 #.
 Click on the "View docs" button to browse the documentation, and verify that it works.